flame-engine/flame/doc/other_modules/jenny/language/expressions/variables.md

 ## Type

 Each variable has a certain **type** associated with it.
-The type of a variable is determined when the variable is first declared, and never changes afterwards.
+The type of a variable is determined when the variable is first declared, and it never changes afterwards.

 There are three types of variables in YarnSpinner: `string`, `number`, and `bool`.